BerendKemper/callback-queue/README.md

                         <code>args</code> optional
                     </summary>
                     <div>
+                        A combination captured arguments:<br>
+                        1. arguments captured when invoking the the push method<br>
-                        The combination of the initial captured arguments that were passed over to the push method and the secundaire captured arguments that were passed over into next function from the previous callback in the queue.
+                        2. arguments captured when invoking the next function from the previous callback in the queue.
                     </div>
                 </details>
             </ul>